 It is precisely for this reason that I decided to create USponsor Me.
 When I was looking to live and work in the USA, and starting to coach foreigners who had the same desire to settle in the United States, I realized that there was no job board on which this search filter was offered.

-The solution to sign number 3: do not wait, act!
+The solution to sign number 3: do not wait.
+Act!

-There are 4 different job search strategies:
+There are four different job search strategies:

-- applying to open job offers
+- applying to open jobs

 - sending unsolicited applications